1:1 Laptop Initiative

 412 Poe Hall

 In addition, residence hall support and a walk-in help center are available to all students.
-The Office of Information Technology Walk-in Center has on-site licensed repair technicians certified to do repairs on any of the vendors that are recommended and sold via the NCSU Bookstores.
+The Office of Information Technology Walk-in Center has on-site licensed repair technicians certified to do repairs on any of the vendors that are recommended and sold via Wolfpack Outfitters.